MattCheely/requirejs-maven-plugin/README.md

 use absolute paths.
 The easiest way to do that is to use the maven path variables like ${basedir} to prefix your paths.
 Otherwise, the build won't find your files, as the filtered version of the config file is created in a temporary location outside of the project.

+**skip**

+If skip is set to true, optimization will be skipped.
+This may be useful for reducing build time if optimization is not needed.
+It can also be set via the command line with ```-Drequirejs.optimize.skip=true```.

 ## Thanks